 - If cases where the asylum claim under the Dublin procedure has been rejected in absentia, the applicant is treated as any other rejected asylum seeker upon his/her return to Bulgaria.
 This means that access to accommodation and medical assistance is unavailable, but also that the Dublin returnee faces a risk of immigration detention in order to secure his/her deportation.
 In very few cases, applicants manage to restore their appeal deadlines and to bring the negative decisions before the court, but in such cases the chances of success remain extremely limited given the low recognition rates in Bulgaria (except for Syrian nationals). - In cases where the Dublin returnees' procedure in Bulgaria has only been suspended or terminated while he or she was abroad, the asylum procedure continues upon his/her return.
-In 2019 due to the low number of new arrivals in Bulgaria, the reception centers were occupied at 10% of their capacity.
+In 2020 due to the manageable number of new arrivals in Bulgaria, the reception centers were occupied below their capacity.
 Dublin returnees for whom the procedure continued were therefore usually accommodated in an asylum reception center, if so requested.

-Subsequent applications: Subsequent applicants are excluded not only from all material conditions, but also from the right to receive a registration card.
-They only have a right to interpretation during the fast-track processing of the admissibility assessment prior to their registration, documentation and determination on the substance.
-In cases where the first subsequent application is considered to be submitted merely in order to delay or complicate the enforcement of a removal decision, or where it concerns another subsequent application following a final inadmissibility / unfounded decision considering a first subsequent application, the applicants are also stripped from the right to remain on the territory.
-The law has set a 14-day time limit for the admissibility determination.
-If the subsequent application is considered inadmissible, the determining authority should not open a determination procedure and the applicant is not registered and documented (see section on Subsequent Applications).
+Subsequent applications: Subsequent applicants pending an admissibility assessment are excluded not only from all material conditions, but also from the right to receive a registration card.
+They only have a right to interpretation during the fast-track processing of the admissibility assessment prior to their registration, documentation and determination on the substance.215 In cases where the first subsequent application is considered to be submitted merely in order to delay or complicate the enforcement of a removal decision, or where it concerns another subsequent application following a final inadmissibility / unfounded decision considering a first subsequent application, the applicants are also stripped from the right to remain on the territory.
+The law has set a 14-day time limit for the admissibility should not open a determination procedure and the applicant is not registered and documented (see section on Subsequent Applications).